anglyan/anglyan.github.io/docs/about_core.md

     and the  relationship between surface kinetics,
     structure, and properties of materials.
 Basically how stuff is made (and unmade), from fundamental physics to manufacturing.
-My research in this area focuses on a technique called atomic layer deposition, and leverages both in-situ characterizationm, simulations, and machine learning approaches to acccelerate discovery
+My research in this area leverages both simulations,
+    machine learning, and in-situ characterizationm to explore fundamental questions, accelerate discovery
     and its transition to manufacturing.
+I have focused primarily on atomic layer deposition, a thin film growth technique that is widely used in microelectronics and for energy applications.
 -   [Neuromorphic computing](research/neuro.html), or
     brain-inspired computing, both at the architecture/computational and the implementation/materials level.
 In particular I am interested in